-The boat anchors up to the island in a way that blocks off a portion of the lagoon for “private swimming”, avoiding the crowd entirely.
-The only time I encountered other visitors was when I walked along Comino island to purchase a pineapple drink and snap the photo below.
-There are a few companies offering trips to the lagoon but after doing extensive research, I booked with a company that offers the most amenities and bang for your buck.
+The boat that I booked and recommend, anchors up to the island in a way that blocks off a portion of the lagoon for private swimming, avoiding the crowd entirely.
+The only time I encountered other visitors was when I got off the boat and walked along Comino Island to purchase a pineapple drink.
+There are a few companies offering trips to the lagoon but after doing extensive research, I booked this company which offers the most amenities and bang for your buck.

 WHY BOOK WITH HORNBLOWER?

-- Audio commentary is included on the boat which means you’ll receive a guided tour while pulling alongside caves on the way to the blue lagoon.
+- Audio commentary is included on the boat which means you’ll receive a guided tour while pulling alongside caves on the way to the Blue Lagoon.

 - Snorkel gear and lockers are available for a small rental fee.
-You’re welcome to keep your belongings on the sundeck with you however I felt more comfortable keeping my valuables in a locker while swimming.
+You’re welcome to keep your belongings on the sundeck with you but I felt more comfortable keeping my valuables in a locker while swimming.
 Quantities are limited so be sure to reserve it when boarding the boat and signing in.